-Marketing Strategy of AirAsia analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of AirAsia analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on AirAsia marketing mix, help the brand succeed in the market.

 AirAsia marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.